adam-blanchard/gravity-assist-game/project.md

 - [ ] Scale all masses, radius, and forces to be semi-realistic
 - [ ] Body rotation (need to rework the way bodies are rendered to set the rotation origin)
 - [ ] Moons
+- [ ] Tree structure for hierarchical representation
+- [ ] QuadTree for scaling to thousands of bodies/systems or more

 - [x] Render sun and planets
 - [x] Render ship